 It's never too early to talk about the potential costs and other consequences of medical care for yourself, your children or your parents.
 The considerations should include possible outlays for such expenses as home health care or changes to your house to accommodate a disability.

 "Once Maddy and I had our talk, we felt better," Dychtwald says.
 "We may not be able to wave a magic wand and make ourselves perfectly healthy for the rest of our lives, but at least we know that we're covered should one of these things happen to either of us without it taking a bite out of our finances or our kids' lives."

 While long-term-care insurance was an appropriate choice for the Dychtwalds, it may not be right for everyone.
 There are a number of other financial choices you can consider, from hybrid forms of life insurance and health savings accounts to simply saving and investing more for eventual medical costs.

 A logical next step, after you discuss these issues with your family, is to review your choices with your financial advisor to help ensure that your retirement and any legacy you hope to pass on won't be threatened.

 2. Will our parents have the care they need as they grow older?

 In addition to considering their own future, many people struggle with aging parents' unwillingness to face their limitations.
 The best response is to ask specific questions: At what point would it make sense for you to stop driving, or to have a caretaker come in to help with meals?

-Michael Liersch, head of Behavioral Finance at Merrill Lynch Wealth Management, advises bringing these issues up long before safety concerns arise, and then positioning yourself as your loved ones' ally.
+Cynthia Hutchins, director of Financial Gerontology at Bank of America Merrill Lynch, advises bringing these issues up long before safety concerns arise, and then positioning yourself as your loved ones' ally.